Rational Structures on Automorphic Representations

 By the hypothesis we have $\Pi_\infty\cong\pi_\pm(\lambda,\Psi)\otimes\beta$.
 Therefore we find a $\theta$-stable Borel $\lieq\subseteq\lieg'$, depending on the positive system $\Psi$, and defined over a finite extension $\QQ_K'$ of $\QQ_K$ with the property that $\Pi_\infty^{(K)}=A_\lieq(\lambda_\beta)$ for a suitable character $\lambda_\beta$ of of the Levi pair $(\liel,L\cap K)$ of $(\lieq,L\cap K)$, depending on the characters $\lambda$ and $\beta$.
 Proposition \ref{prop:standardmodules} applies and shows that $A_\lieq(\lambda_\beta)$ admits a model over a number field, and the claim follows. \end{proof}

 \begin{remark} By Theorem 4.4.1 in \cite{blasiusharrisramakrishnan1994} the field of rationality $\QQ(\Pi)$ of the finite part of $\Pi$ is known to be totally real or a CM field.
 Applying our argument from the proof of equation \eqref{eq:degreemultiplicity} in Theorem \ref{thm:finitedefinition} to coherent cohomology one may deduce a similar bound for the degree of the field of definition of $\Pi_{(\infty)}$ over $\QQ(\Pi)$.
-Likewise Theorem \ref{thm:realstandardmodules} may be used to deduce sharp bounds on the field of definition of $\Pi_\infty$ in the case at hand. \end{remark}
+Likewise Theorem \ref{thm:realstandardmodules} implies the existence of optimal fields of definition for $\Pi_\infty$ in the cases where it applies. \end{remark}